fs_s3

 For example: https://BUCKETNAME.s3.example.com

-option is enabled by default to delete up to 1000 keys with one request.
+The S3 schemes support bulk-delete requests.
+This is enabled by default to delete up to 1000 keys with one request.

-To change this behavior refer to bulk_delete_limit
+To change this behavior refer to fs_s3_bulk_delete_limit.

-To actually delete that many mails in a single request, you must also set obox_max_parallel_deletes
+To actually delete that many mails in a single request, you must also set obox_max_parallel_deletes:

-This value should be the same as bulk_delete_limit
+obox_max_parallel_deletes = 1000This value should be the same as fs_s3_bulk_delete_limit or lower.

 WARNING

-in the examples below MUST be replaced with your local configuration value(s).
+All text indicated by {{VARIABLE NAME}} in the examples below MUST be replaced with your local configuration value(s).

 TIP